SebCorbin/subfinder/README.md

 This PoC is currently under active development.
 This app provides a service (a contextual menu) on Mac, it helps you download automatically subtitles for your favorite shows.
-For now, it uses data from addic7ed.com to retrieve subtitles (seet).
+For now, it uses data from addic7ed.com and subscene.com to retrieve subtitles

 Current Status
 --------------
-The Addic7ed service is fully functional and provides subtitles for languages English, French, German, Italian, Spanish, Portuguese when available
+The Addic7ed and Subscene services are fully functional and provide subtitles for languages English, French, German, Italian, Spanish, Portuguese when available.

 Roadmap
 ---------
 Services to be added as per the ServiceProtocol:
  * BetaSeries (in progress)
- * SubScene
+ * OpenSubtitles

 Don't hesitate to provide yours!